freshcom/freshcom-api/README.md

 ## Questions?

-Feel free to message me (Roy Bao) in the Elixir Slack Channel, I am usually online after 10am PST
+Feel free to message me (Roy Bao) in the Elixir Slack Channel, I am usually online after 10am PST or feel free to open a github issue.

+## Contribute

+This project turns out to be much larger than I expected, any contribution is very welcome.
+Feel free to open issues, submit PRs or just suggestions.